 Involuntary Termination (other than for cause).
-For all named executive officers, the stock award amount represents the value as of September 26, 2014 of outstanding restricted units held by the named executive officer that would have vested during the 12-month period that immediately follows September 26, 2014 (i.e.: from September 26, 2014 to September 25, 2015).
+For all NEOs, the stock award amount represents the value as of December 29, 2017 of outstanding restricted units held by the NEO that would have vested during the 12-month period that immediately follows December 29, 2017 (i.e., from December 30, 2017 to December 28, 2018).

 Death or Disability and Change in Control Termination.
-The amounts reported in this column represent the value that would have been attained upon the full vesting of all unvested restricted unit and performance unit awards held by the named executive officer as of September 26, 2014.
-For purposes of this scenario, amounts attributable to performance unit awards are based on the following: (1) for the December 2011 award, the ending date for the performance period was accelerated to the date of separation and the amounts reported in this column are based on the achievement of 168%; and (2) for the January 2014 awards, the ending date for the performance shares was accelerated to the date of the separation and the amounts reported in this column are based on the achievement through the separation date of 200%.
+The amounts reported represent the value that would have been attained upon the full vesting of all unvested restricted unit and performance unit awards held by the NEO as of December 29, 2017.
+For purposes of this scenario, amounts attributable to performance unit awards are based on the following: (1) for the January 2015 awards, the ending date for the performance shares was accelerated to the date of the separation and the amounts reported in this column are based on the achievement through the separation date of 38.1%; (2) for the January 2016 awards, the ending date for the performance shares was accelerated to the date of the separation and the amounts reported in this column are based on the achievement through the separation date of 100% and (3) for the January 2017 awards, the ending date for the performance shares was accelerated to the date of the separation and the amounts reported in this column are based on the achievement through the separation date of 100%.